bayrami1/work-experience/README.md

 - [NFL](#nfl)

 ## AEG: Ticketing Application
-Objective of the ticketing application is to get ticket inventory data from 3rd parties and map it to specific events created in external applications used at AEG.
+Objective of the ticketing application is to import and consolidate ticket inventory data from 3rd parties and map it to specific events created in external applications used at AEG.

 #### Ticketing ETL
 INSERT image from Ticketing ETL